 - 1. Wipe up spills as they occur. - 2.
 Report any situation which may seem hazardous. - 3.
 Report any faulty equipment to your immediate Supervisor. - 4.
 Report all fire hazards to your immediate Supervisor. - 5.
 Pick up any items dropped on the floor to avoid slips and falls. - 6.
 When lifting heavy objects, bend with your knees, not your back.
 Lift with legs and hold the object close to your body.
 Lift objects only chest high.
 When the load is heavy, get help and plan ahead to avoid sudden shifts in load.
 Place your feet so that you do not twist your back while carrying or lifting a heavy load.
 Always be sure of your footing.
 Ask for help. - 7.
 Use oven mitts to pick up hot items.
 Full steam table pans should be carried end to end, across the body, NOT side by side, to avoid spillage and possible burns. - 8.
 Never run in a kitchen. - 9.
 Handle knives with care.
-Always use a cutting board and a sharp knife to cut food.
-Knives are to be cleaned by hand and sanitized by whoever uses it.

-- 10. Work carefully around steam kettles, fryers, ovens and all other pieces of equipment-they can cause serious injury. - 11.
+Always inspect knife prior to use and be sure the knife is sharp.
+Refer to your training manual for best practices around the safe handling and use of knives. - 10.
+Work carefully around steam kettles, fryers, ovens and all other pieces of equipment-they can cause serious injury. - 11.
 Always be aware of any hazardous situations. - 12.
 Report all accidents, no matter how minor, to your Supervisor.